WHAT IS THE AYN RAND ARCHIVES?

 Established in 1995, the Ayn Rand Archives is a corporate repository maintained by the Ayn Rand Institute.
 In 1992 the Estate of Ayn Rand donated a portion of the Ayn Rand Papers to the Library of Congress.
 In 1995, the Estate placed the remaining papers with the Ayn Rand Institute, to which it is gradually transferring ownership.

-In addition to housing the Ayn Rand Papers (which occupy 150 linear feet), the Ayn Rand Archives collects items by and about Ayn Rand and her influence—including institutional records, personal papers, A/V collections, personal libraries, artworks, furniture, and realia.
+In addition to housing the Ayn Rand Papers (which occupy 150 linear feet), the Ayn Rand Archives collects items by and about Ayn Rand and her influence—including institutional records, personal papers, A/V collections, personal libraries, artworks, furniture, and artifacts.

 Access to the Archives is granted at the discretion of the Ayn Rand Institute.
+We will respond to research queries and general reference questions.
+Please allow up to two weeks for responses.

 HOW CAN I DONATE MATERIALS?